ffoflonker/gene-neighborhoods/README.md

 Cr9	Cre_09.g388750.t1	2824325	2830821
 Cr9	Cre_09.g388763.t1	3373489	3377999

-3. window size (integer) -window size in number of genes
+3. window size (integer) -window size in number of genes (Recommended <10)
-4. minimum number of orthologs (integer) -filer for gene neighborhoods with proximal orthologous gene pairs from a minimum number of species
+4. minimum number of orthologs (integer) -filter for gene neighborhoods with proximal orthologous gene pairs from a minimum number of species

 OPTIONS: